NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/representation-types/index.md

 We operate with three types of representations:

 ## Primary
-The initial primary representation is the representation containing the data object described using an IE in the relevant metadata management system[^1].
+The initial primary representation is the representation containing the digital object described using an IE in the relevant metadata management system[^1].

 [^1]: Not described in our [MARC-based systems](http://localhost:1313/docs/sip-specification/internal-sip-policy/intellectual-sip-scope/#metadata-management-system-ies).